-- 1. Push CHANNEL SETUP. - 2.
+- 1. Push SETUP. - 2.
 Push F4 - 3.
 Push F1 - 4.
-Use and to select a channel as the reference then push ☐ - 5.
-Use and to highlight a channel then push to select or deselect.
+Use $\bigtriangleup$ and $\bigtriangledown$ to select a channel as the reference then push $\llbracket 4 \rrbracket$ . - 5.
+Use and to highlight a channel then push to set.
 Multiple channels can be selected to align. - 6.
-Push 4 to align the channels.
+Push F4 to align the channels.
 The Product will take measurements on the reference channel and selected channels, then use Mx+B function to align these channels to the reference.